DEIB Recruiting Kit

 LGBTQ Student Center

-The UM LGBTQ Student Center fosters inclusion and support of University of Miami students, faculty, staff, and alumni inclusive of all genders, orientations, and expressions, and focusses on education and outreach, programming, intergroup engagement, empowerment, and advocacy for increased visibility in the university community.
+The UM LGBTQ Student Center fosters inclusion and support of University of Miami students, faculty, staff, and alumni, inclusive of all genders, orientations, and expressions, and focuses on education, outreach, programming, intergroup engagement, empowerment, and advocacy for increased visibility in the university community.

 Multicultural Student Affairs (MSA)